pachiclana/aimharderbot/README.md

 `days-in-advance`: this is how many days in advance the script should try to book classes from, so for example, if this script is being run on a Monday and this field is set to 3 it's going to try book Thursday class from `booking_goals`

+`notify-on-telegram`: set this parameter if you want the app to notify on a chat group about the bookings and exceptions of the app.
+If you do not want the notification, you have to delete this parameter from the command.

+`telegram-bot-token`: if the previous parameter is set to true, write here your bot token.
+There are plenty of tutorials out there in case you do not know how to do your bot in Telegram.

+`telegram-chat-id`: specify the chat id where you expect the notifications to be sent to.

 Enjoy!